developersTimeout/Notes/README.md

 ### Mission ###

-The Developer's Timeout aims to be a space for:
+The [Developer's Timeout](https://medium.com/developers-timeout) aims to be a space for:

-- Sharing (Knowledge, Experiences, Ideas)
+- Sharing (Knowledge, Experiences, Ideas, ...)
 - Discussions (Tech, Business, Processes, Ideas, ...)
-- Interviews (Insights from Technical Leads / Experienced Engineers)
+- Interviews (Insights from Technical Leads, Experienced Engineers)
 - Other related topics

 ### Governance ###

-The Developer's Timeout Community is lead by its founders, which normally will have a vote for key decisions.
-But, as an open community, all interested members can and should contribute with ideas and ne part of the decisions.
+The [Developer's Timeout](https://medium.com/developers-timeout) Community is lead by its founders, which normally will have a vote for key decisions.
+But, as an open community, all interested members can and should contribute with ideas and be part of the decisions.

 Founders: